rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/28_Java_Iterator.md

 # Java Iterator
-1. An Iterator is an object that can be used to loop through collections, like arraylist
+1. An Iterator is an object that can be used to loop through collections, like ArrayList
 and HashSet.
 2. It is called an "Iterator" because "Iterating" is the technical term for looping.
 3. To use an Iterator, you must import it from the `java.util` package